MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/decommission/adfs-decommission-guide.md

      - Remove the content in this DN using ADSI Edit after uninstallation.
  5. If your AD FS configuration database is using a single SQL Server database instance as the store, ensure to delete the database before uninstalling AD FS servers.
  6. Uninstall the WAP (Proxy) servers.
-     - Log in to each WAP server, open the Remote Access Management Console and look for published web applications.
+     - Sign in to each WAP server, open the Remote Access Management Console and look for published web applications.
      - Remove any related to AD FS servers that aren't being used anymore.
      - When all the published web applications are removed, uninstall WAP with the following command [Uninstall-WindowsFeature Web-Application-Proxy,CMAK,RSAT-RemoteAccess](https://learn.microsoft.com/powershell/module/servermanager/uninstall-windowsfeature?view=windowsserver2022-ps).
  7. Uninstall the AD FS servers.
      - Starting with the secondary nodes, uninstall AD FS with [Uninstall-WindowsFeature ADFS-Federation,Windows-Internal-Database](https://learn.microsoft.com/powershell/module/servermanager/uninstall-windowsfeature?view=windowsserver2022-ps) command.
 After this run del C:\Windows\WID\data\adfs* command to delete any database files
- 8. Delete AD FS SSL certificates from each server storage.
+ 8. Delete AD FS Secure Socket Layer (SSL) certificates from each server storage.
  9. Re-image AD FS servers with full disk formatting.
  10. You can now safely delete your AD FS account.